1964 Monson Motor Lodge protests: SCLC planning

-H. E. Wolf, banker and bigwig in the Democratic Party; it was the St. Augustine Record, a mirror for white faces; it was an organization called the Ancient City Hunting Club, composed of rifle experts who sometimes made a sport of hunting two-legged "coons."
+Herbert E. Wolfe, banker and bigwig in the Democratic Party; it was the St. Augustine Record, a mirror for white faces; it was an organization called the Ancient City Hunting Club, composed of rifle experts who sometimes made a sport of hunting two-legged "coons."
 Politics was divided between two political groups: the far right and the ultra-far right.
 Anyone who was plain right risked being called a Communist.

 Choosing of St. Augustine

 For King—recently named Time Magazine's Man of the Year—it was his preferred choice of "non-violent battlefield" for "expos[ing] Klan savagery to the eyes of the world".
 It was a highly segregated town, argues the author Thomas E. Jackson, and its celebrations would be restricted to whites only.
 It was deliberately chosen, continues Jackson, as it had "a business elite vulnerable to negative publicity because it was dependent on northern tourist dollars, a police force with close ties to the Klan, and a reputation for brutal extralegal violence".
 Social ethicist and theologian Gary Dorrien has described St. Augustine as Florida's "most violently racist city...a Klan stronghold policed by unabashedly racist thugs", where "Blacks who tried to enroll their children in public schools got their homes bombed". scholar Stephen B. Oates says of St. Augustine's law enforcement: However, suggests Webb, this was known to be a dangerous strategy.
 The Florida Advisory Committee to the United States Commission on Civil Rights informed them that St. Augustine was a "segregated superbomb...with an extremely short fuse".

 Here Sheriff L. O. Davis, "a buffoonish, burly, thuggish man", employed an auxiliary force of one hundred deputies, many of them prominent Klansmen, to "keep the niggers in line."
 Here barrel-chested Hoisted "Hoss" Manucy, dressed in cowboy paraphernalia, led a bunch of Klan-style bullyboys who called themselves the Ancient City Gun Club.
 They patrolled the county in radio cars with Confederate flags on their antennas. harassing Negroes at will.
 Manucy boasted that he had no vices, that he didn't smoke, drink, or chase women.
 All he did was "beat and kill niggers."